 The way BDD operates is you define a context in that context you can add specifications.
 So the first context we set up is that we’ll be dealing with the Status class and the status class has the fixtures with our test data loaded.
 We know we need to have 6 statuses in the database when we start our test run so we verify that in our first specification.
 Now that this specification passes we know we’ve got all the test data we need and can start to move on to the more useful specs.

-Defining validation and
+Defining validation and persistence

 The first piece of functionality I generally start with is the validation and persistence behavior of the model.
 So we define a new context in which we will group the examples that have to do with verifying this persistence behavior as shown in listing 7.8.
 The first thing we specify is that we should be able to save a new status when we give it all the necessary attributes.
 The second specification verifies that we cannot create a status when none of the attributes have a value.
 In these specifications we make use of the create_status helper method.
 When you’re writing tests or specs the principle of DRY still applies so it is probably a good idea to group common code into helper methods and such.